harishkumarRS07/harishkumarRS07/README.md

 > **"Great software isn't just about writing code—it's about solving problems, creating meaningful experiences, and continuously learning to build better solutions."**
 > ---
+# 💼 Freelance Experience

+## 🚗 CarConsult — Full Stack Car Marketplace

+**Role:** Freelance Full Stack Developer

+Designed and developed a complete **car marketplace platform** for a client, handling both frontend and backend development from concept to deployment.
+The platform streamlines vehicle buying and selling through an intuitive interface, admin management tools, and real-time lead notifications.

+### 🚀 Key Contributions

+- Built a responsive web application using **React.js**
+- Developed scalable REST APIs using **Node.js** and **Express.js**
+- Designed and managed **MongoDB** database schemas
+- Implemented secure user authentication and authorization
+- Built a multi-step vehicle evaluation and selling workflow
+- Developed an admin dashboard for managing users, listings, and inquiries
+- Integrated **Meta WhatsApp Cloud API** for instant lead notifications
+- Improved UI/UX with modern responsive design principles
+- Worked directly with client requirements, feature planning, testing, and deployment

+### 🛠 Tech Stack

+`React.js` • `Node.js` • `Express.js` • `MongoDB` • `Meta WhatsApp Cloud API` • `JavaScript`

+> This freelance project provided hands-on experience in delivering a production-ready full-stack application while collaborating with a client, translating business requirements into a functional product, and managing the complete development lifecycle.